APT. (song): Live performances

-Rosé and Mars performed "Apt." live for the first time at the 2024 MAMA Awards in Osaka on 22 November 2024.
+Rosé and Mars performed "APT." live for the first time for the 2024 MAMA Awards in Osaka on 22 November 2024.
 The pre-recorded performance, which was accompanied by a live band, featured the pair in coordinated suits as they worked through playful choreography.
-Rosé later performed the song with Lee Young-ji on The Seasons: Lee Young-ji's Rainbow for the episode aired on 29 November.
+Rosé later performed the song with Lee Young-ji on an episode of The Seasons: Lee Young-ji's Rainbow aired on 29 November.
 On 3 December, she performed the song, as well as a cover of "Last Christmas" by Wham!, on BBC Radio 1's Christmas Live Lounge 2024.
-She additionally performed a medley of the song and "Toxic Till the End" on The Tonight Show Starring Jimmy Fallon on 11 December.
+She additionally performed a medley of the song and her single "Toxic Till the End" on The Tonight Show Starring Jimmy Fallon on 11 December.

-On 23 January 2025, Rosé presented a three-song set, performing "Stay a Little Longer", "Toxic Till the End", and "Apt.", at the Gala des Pièces Jaunes 2025 held at the Paris La Défense Arena.
-She later performed a six-song set, which concluded with "Apt.", as a special guest at the Japanese music festival GMO Sonic 2025 held at the Saitama Super Arena on 26 January.
-On 22 and 25 April, Rosé performed the song together with Coldplay as a guest for the band's Music of the Spheres World Tour concerts at Goyang Stadium.
+On 23 January 2025, Rosé performed "Stay a Little Longer", "Toxic Till the End", and "APT." at the Gala des Pièces Jaunes 2025 at the Paris La Défense Arena.
+She also performed "APT." as the conclusion of her set as a special guest at the Japanese music festival GMO Sonic 2025, held at the Saitama Super Arena on 26 January.
+On 22 and 25 April, Rosé performed the song together with Coldplay at the band's Music of the Spheres World Tour concerts at Goyang Stadium.
 On 28 June, she performed the song alongside "Toxic Till the End" and "Dance All Night" as a special guest at Psy's Summer Swag 2025 concert.
-"Apt." was later included in Blackpink's Deadline World Tour setlist as a part of Rosé's solo set.

-On 22 September, Rosé performed "Apt." on The Howard Stern Show.
+"APT." was later included in Blackpink's Deadline World Tour setlist as a part of Rosé's solo set.
+On 22 September, Rosé performed "APT." on The Howard Stern Show.
+Mars and Rosé also performed the song at the Grammys.